Rickson C. Mesquita

 Latest Publications

 M. A. Yücel, R. Luke, R. C. Mesquita, A. von Lühmann et al. (2025). fNIRS reproducibility varies with data quality, analysis pipelines, and researcher experience.
-Communications Biology [in press]
+Communications Biology [link]

 G. G. Martins, R. M. Forti, R. C. Mesquita (2025).
 Influence of tissue curvature on the absolute quantification in frequency-domain diffuse optical spectroscopy.
 Spectroscopy Journal [link]